malcolmregan/Gate_Circuit_to_Annealer_Embedding/README.md

         python example_script.py sim

-      ExactSolver simulations of embeddings comprised of more than 19 qubits is not recommended.
+      NOTE: ExactSolver simulations of embeddings comprised of more than 19 qubits is not recommended.
 It can take a very long time or cause your computer to crash.
 If simulation of an embedding with more than 19 qubits is

       ```run``` flag - Run generated embedding on DWave (this is default - no flag required)